karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 The script does the following steps:
 - Builds an adaptative card for Microsoft Teams.
-- Sends the card to Microsoft Teams using a HTTP WebHook.
+- Sends the adaptative card to a Microsoft Teams using an "Incoming HTTP WebHook".

 ```bash
 #!/bin/bash